 Select a city to narrow your Marijuana Doctors search results.

-All medical marijuana doctors in New Jersey must be registered with the state’s medical marijuana program before they can recommend marijuana as treatment for patients with qualifying conditions.
+Previously, all medical marijuana doctors in New Jersey must be registered with the state’s medical marijuana program before they can recommend marijuana as a treatment for patients with qualifying conditions.
+With legislative changes rolled out in March 2017, now any doctor in NJ can recommend medical marijuana to patients discretely.
 In addition, marijuana doctors in NJ are expected to begin the patient registration process by establishing a bona fide patient-physician relationship and completing registration online.

 A marijuana doctor in New Jersey can write a 30-, 60- or 90-day recommendation for patients eligible to use medical marijuana.
 At the end of the period, your physician must re-assess your condition to determine if you still meet the legal requirements.
 Patient registration is valid for two years.
 At the end of two years, patients need to be re-examined by their doctor and presented with a recommending statement.
 Physicians are responsible for updating patient certifications through the New Jersey MMJ online portal.
 New Jersey marijuana doctors listed on our website can recommend up to two ounces of medicinal cannabis per patient in one 30-day period.
 Debilitating conditions qualifying a person for treatment and/or symptom relief with medical marijuana include terminal cancer/any terminal illness, ALS, multiple sclerosis, Crohn’s disease, glaucoma, PTSD, seizures, epilepsy, severe muscle spasms and HIV/AIDS.